-NOTE: If the control panel TURN MAIN BREAKER OFF is illuminated when the key is turned to the START position, the breaker must be turned OFF.
+NOTE: If the red light on the control panel TURN MAIN BREAKER OFF is illuminated when the key is turned to the START position, the breaker is closed (switched on) and must be turned OFF (O).

 Figure 3-3.
 Circuit Breakers in OFF (O) Position